bjssacademy/fundamentals-clean-code/intro.md

 }
 ```

 Now, this is longer.
 It's more wordy.
 It has more lines of code.
 It takes up more space in the source file.

-#### Towards simpler code
+It is also recognisably [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz)

 But it is simpler.

+### The value of simple code

+Simple code has great value.
+We can see some of the qualities of simple code in the previous example:

-- It has _domain terms_ - words that explain the problem being solved
+- It uses _domain terms_ - words that explain the problem being solved
-- It uses the simpler syntax of if-return rather than nested ternary statements
+- It uses simpler syntax.
+One example: replace nested ternary expressions with if/return
 - It removes the unnecessary 'optimisation' (ahem) surrounding the "zz"
-- Each line does less, reducing _cognitive load_
+- Each line does less.
+This reduces _cognitive load_
 - The flow of exeuction is straightforward
 - Helper functions give names that _explain_ the steps of the solution